Complete HRDF Guide Malaysia (2026)

 Submit Claim Documents

-Upload attendance, certificates, and invoices within 60 days.
+Upload attendance, certificates, and invoices within 6 months of the training completion date.

 Receive Reimbursement

-Approved claims are credited to your company account.
+Approved claims are credited to your company or the training provider, depending on the scheme.

 HRDF Training Schemes